 The power of words is the easiest weapon to fight depression apart from medication.
 Kind words of compassion and understanding can counsel a person to revive their strength when someone is having a weak moment of blackness, hopelessness, loneliness, fear, etc. A human being can survive almost anything if they feel hopeful.
-So it’s important for everyone to be alert to the needs of others.
+So, it’s important for everyone to be alert to the needs of others.
 How can we inculcate an environment of thoughtfulness in society?

-We should include in the school curriculum a training to handle the distressing moments of life, to handle failures, loss of loved ones, financial crisis, and many other forms of crisis with courage so that suicides due to depression ends.
+We should include in the school curriculum a training session to handle the distressing moments of life, to handle failures, loss of loved ones, financial crisis, and many other forms of crisis with courage so that suicides due to depression ends.
 There is a hidden world of pain which is extremely personal to the individual and rarely people feel comfortable letting others enter in their painful world, simply because of the fear of being judged, humiliated, fear of getting trolled, fear of false reputation, etc., and so as an easy hack they start projecting all is well when the truth is to the contrary.

 Mental breakdowns have increased in today’s showbiz lifestyle.
 The frequent attempt to conceal mental pain makes it harder to deal with it.
-So if we all become thoughtful when we speak to others, in our behaviour towards others, it will in turn make life easier for a struggling person without directly addressing their depressive disorder and the person starts to feel better instantly.
+So, if we all become thoughtful when we speak to others, in our behavior towards others, it will in turn make life easier for a struggling person without directly addressing their depressive disorder and the person starts to feel better instantly.
 This is the best way to save people from massive destruction and help serve humanity.

 Depression is not simple sadness, it’s much deeper and takes time to recover completely as such cannot be dealt the same way.
 It takes nothing away from us if we lend our ear to listen to what others have to say or to be empathetic towards others and use graceful language while conversing.
 Some people don’t understand this.
 It’s easy to speak negatively, abusively but it’s difficult to take responsibility for one’s un-thoughtful acts.

 To create an environment where people feel safe and loved is our moral responsibility.
 Add value to others life by providing strength and warmth of kindness.
 Don’t discourage people who are trying their best to make life better for themselves and others.
 It’s easy to create problems but requires courage to solve problems.
-Noble deeds not only save’s one person but in reality they save an entire family.
+Noble deeds not only save’s one person but in reality, they save an entire family.
 It’s important people reason with themselves when it comes to their treatment towards others.
 It’s realistic to understand that if we don’t wish pain upon ourselves, we should not inflict pain on others.